 Who exactly wakes up one day and decides to start collecting and selling scrap metal for a living?
-In our case, it started with two brothers and a cart.
+In our case, the Cohen Legacy began with two brothers and a cart.

 TURN OF THE CENTURY TRADERS